-Get started on developing with Aetina N510 TX2 and Node.js
+Get Started with balenaCloud using Aetina N510 TX2 and Node.js

 What you'll need

-- A method of flashing a new operating system on to the device.
+- A tool to flash the new operating system on to the device.
+We recommend Etcher.

-- A way of connecting the device to the internet, either through ethernet or wifi.
+- A way of connecting the device to the internet, either through wifi (if available) or ethernet cable.

 - A method of reliably powering the device.

 - Install balena CLI to develop & manage your device on balenaCloud